awoods/collectionbuilder.github.io/_howto/setupgithubaccount.md

 ### Step 4: Verify your Email

 - Then GitHub will send you an email to the email you used to set up your account.
-Open that email and verify your email.
+Open that email and verify your emailaddress.

 ### Step 5: Use GitHub to make your own digital collection using CollectionBuilder

 - Now you should be ready to use your GitHub account!
-- Go to the [Set Up the CollectionBuilder Repository in GitHub Desktop]() "how to" page to make you own digital collection with [CollectionBuilder](https://collectionbuilder.github.io/){:target="_blank"}.
+- Go to the [Set Up the CollectionBuilder Repository in GitHub Desktop](githubdesktoprepo.html){:target="_blank"} "how to" page to make you own digital collection with [CollectionBuilder](https://collectionbuilder.github.io/){:target="_blank"}.